Camp Verde Community Center

 395 S. Main St., Camp Verde, AZ

 Download the Art Show Prospectus that provides artist information about the application process, deadlines, fees and booth spaces.
-Artists must have an Arizona TPT#.
+Non-Native American artists must have an Arizona TPT#.
 In addition, a $25 Town of Camp Verde Special Event business license is required.
 Click HERE for a partially completed Camp Verde event form if needed.
 When ready to apply complete our online application.
 Click HERE to see the Community Center floor plan and available spaces.

 Past people have shaped the landscape of the Verde Valley.
 They left their mark through their dwellings, markings on rock, and the terracing of the landscape.
 Art can provide a visual interpretation of the landscape of these past people along with the scientific interpretation of archaeology.
 The goal of this Celebration is to demonstration the relevance that the past has for today’s contemporary artists that are evoked by the art and artifacts of our ancestors.

 Paul Dyck (1917-2006) was born in Chicago.
 His family was originally from Europe but lived in Alberta, Canada; Chicago, Illinois; and St. Paul, Minnesota.
 While in southern Alberta, the family lived with the Blackfoot Tribe which began Paul’s life-long interest in the Plains Indian culture.
 Paul’s family returned to Europe in 1921.
 Being a decedent of Sir Anthony Van Dyck (1599–1641), his family decided that Paul was to train to be an artist.
 At age 12 he was sent to apprentice with his Uncle Johann van Skramlick, a well-known European portrait painter.
 Paul returned to New York in 1934 where he stayed for about three weeks, but then went to South Dakota to see his friend, One Elk, a Lakota Sioux holy man.